AWegnerGitHub/awegnergithub.github.io-content/2015_08_10_link-analysis---technical-explanation.md

 ## Results

 The [SVG image][6] that I created for the write up was generated with Pygal.
-The tables were the result of various break downs of the data via queries to the status results.
+The tables were the result of various breakdowns of the data via queries to the status results.

 ## Wrap up

 I am rather proud of how the results turned out for this project.
-I went into it expecting about 15% of links to be broken, but I didn't really realize what the meant.
+I went into it expecting about 15% of links to be broken, but I didn't really realize what that meant.
 Fifteen percent of 21 million total posts is over 3 million.
 That's a large number.
 BUT, it also ignored that a large percentage of posts don't contain links.
 I failed to consider that in my original hypothesis.

 Less than half of my sample had links (2.3M out of 5.6M).
 Of the 2.3M with links, only 1.5M were unique links.
 The final result of 10% failed links makes much more sense in this context.
 Ten percent of 1.5M links means that there are 150K links that are bad.